-The Group's long-lived assets, excluding goodwill, are reviewed for impairment in accordance with SFAS No. 144, "Accounting for the Impairment or Disposal of Long-lived Assets," ("SFAS 144") whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+The Group's long-lived assets, excluding goodwill, are reviewed for impairment in accordance with SFAS No. 144, "Accounting for the Impairment or Disposal of Long-lived Assets" ("SFAS 144"), whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Impairment exists when the carrying amount of the asset exceeds the aggregate future undiscounted cash flows expected to be generated by the asset.
 The impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the asset.
 In the year ended December 31, 2006, the Company recorded, in operating expenses, a \$27,923 impairment loss primarily related to the fixed assets in its Irish facility.
-In the year ended December 31, 2006, the Company also recorded impairment charges of \$25,862 in cost of sales, which is mainly comprised of a \$23,259 impairment loss, primarily for its product rights for Lustra® and U-Kera and a \$2,531 impairment loss related to one of its warehouses and certain equipment in Canada.
+In the year ended December 31, 2006, the Company also recorded impairment charges of \$25,862 in cost of sales, which is mainly comprised of a \$23,259 impairment loss, primarily for its product rights for Lustra® and U-KeraTM and a \$2,531 impairment loss related to one of its warehouses and certain equipment in Canada.
+In the year ended December 31, 2008, the Company recorded, in operating expenses, a \$2,820 impairment loss primarily related to the fixed assets of its Irish facility.
 No impairment loss was recorded on these assets in the year ended December 31, 2007.
-See also Notes 1.d and 1.e.
+See also Notes 1.d, 1.e and 1.f.